cdap-guides/cdap-bi-guide/README.rst

   }

-Finally, PurchaseApp adds a Flow to process data from the Stream and store it into Dataset.
+PurchaseApp adds a `PurchaseFlow` to process data from the Stream and store it into Dataset.

 .. code:: java